rsdoiel/antenna/science_and_technology.md

 ---

-## South Korea to build mini-fabs as part of $25 billion plan to prop up tariff-targeted industries
+## South Korea to build mini-fabs as part of $25B plan to prop up tariff-targeted industries

 date: 2025-04-16, updated: 2025-04-16, from: The Register (UK I.T.
 News)